 |UCCS Master of Arts Degree in Curriculum & Instruction (on campus or online) »|

 Course DescriptionThe TIRP is a field-based program for the mature learner.
 As such, it may be unsuitable for some people.

 - Is two years long, including a summer session.
 (For the Special Ed Generalist Endorsement, two summer sessions are required)

 - Begins in August and January

 - Includes classroom observation/supervision activities.
-Each resident teacher will participate in 100 hours of classroom observation/supervision per year (200 hrs) and is recorded on their Professional Development log.
+Each teacher will participate in 100 hours of professional development within their school which is then recorded on their Professional Development log.

-- Includes a teacher education curriculum based on the Performance-Based Standards for Colorado Teachers.
+- Includes a teacher education curriculum based on the Colorado Teacher Quality Standards and Elements.

 - Participants are expected to attend all classes.
 Classes are held on Saturdays from 8 a.m. to 1 p.m.

-- Successfully demonstrate each of the Performance-Based Standards for Colorado Teachers.
+- Successfully demonstrate each of the Colorado Teacher Quality Standards and Elements

 - Successfully complete all assignments from the teacher education curriculum.